eno-lang/eno/README.md

 This repository contains the specification documents for the [eno notation language](https://eno-lang.org).

+*DETAILS.md* contains a work in progress write-up of the more intricate details of the eno language specification (those more relevant to implementing than to using it).

 *TERMINOLOGY.md* contains a glossary with all terms that are used to describe the eno language.